 Cover image: Jana Winderen, Jana Winderen (2014).
 Krísuvik, Iceland.
 Photo by Finnbogi Pétursson.
 Courtesy of the artist.

-Interview with editor Tanya Toft Ag about the book on Medium, by the Danish Consulate.
+Interview with editor Tanya Toft Ag about the book by the Consulate General Denmark in New York City, on Medium.

 Subscribe for news and updates